joshuajaco/mocaron/README.md

 | response | `string` \| `number` \| [`Response`](#response) | -       |
 | options  | [`MockOptions`](#mockoptions)                   | `{}`    |

+If `response` is a `string`, it will be used as the response body.
+If `response` is a `number`, it will be used as the response status code.

 Returns the [`MockServer`](#mockserver) instance.

 #### Example